It’s International Women’s Day, a day to celebrate and raise a glass to amazing sparkling women everywhere.

 Primarily my role is that of a sparkling winemaker for our own small family winery, however I would have to add I am fairly good at tasting them as well!
 I love to share what I know and often give masterclasses on tasting champagne and sparkling wines.
 I am always surprised at how interested people are in focusing on the technical side of the wines as much as the flavours in the glass.

+Can you tell us a bit about your background, have you always worked in the wine industry?
+What is it about Sparkling wine that is particularly exciting?
 Having lived and studied in Champagne in my late teens, my winemaking passion has always been to master the art of creating quality sparkling wines with their own regional context.
 Together with my husband Hamish, those early aspirations have been realised through the wines we produce under our Deviation Road brand.
 Even after about 20 years making sparkling, I am always so excited when it comes to releasing each wine after its time on lees to see the magic that has happened during the second fermentation and subsequent ageing process.
 There is always a level of mystery involved that no science or numbers can predict will show up in the end product.

 Can you remember when you first sipped ‘bubbles’ or when your passion for sparkling wine started?